goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 #### Bicycle/Pedelec

 Considering all paths accessible by bicycle.
 Depending on the surface, smoothness, and slope of the different street segments, the speed is adjusted accordingly.
 For Pedelecs, slopes are considered with a lower impedance than for standard bicycles.
+For bicycle/pedelec routing, the edges of the following street classes are considered:
+`secondary`, `tertiary`, `residential`, `livingStreet`, `trunk`, `unclassified`, `parkingAisle`, `driveway`, `pedestrian`, `track`, `cycleway`, `bridleway`, and `unknown`.

 :::tip Hint